tony-allan 10 months ago

 Rust for the backend, React for the frontend, what's the problem?

-• keybored a day ago
+• keybored 10 months ago

 Maybe Rust is too new for some people.
 But isn’t React well-established by now?
 Or is it the alliteration that’s too much? ;)